10 Parts of a Watch You Should Actually Know

 The ring surrounding the watch face.
 Sometimes plain, sometimes decorative, sometimes functional - like a rotating bezel on a diving watch.

 The bezel is to the watch like the outer metal ring is to a mason jar.
-It holds the crystal in place just like the metal ring of a mason jar lid holds the center disc.
+The bezel of a watch holds the crystal in place just like the metal ring of a mason jar lid holds the center disc.

 The housing of the watch.
 The case can be plastic, ceramic or metal; fine watches often use gold, silver, platinum or rhodium.